Vanessapnts/BS--Project-Vanessa-Report/README.md

 Then I changed the setting so the Apache2 Web-Server could start up at system boot, for this I used the systemctl enable command:
 <b> sudo systemtcl enable apache2 </b>.
 To Apache start the service I entered the command: <b> sudo systemctl start apache2 </b>

 To confirm that my Apache server was running, I checked the network adapter settings making my VM visible from my host.
-I chaged the settings on my virtual network adapter, I set up port fowarding with my host to make it accesible from the host.
+I chaged the settings on my virtual network adapter, I set up port forwarding with my host to make it accesible from the host.
 Then I did the fallowing steps: <b> Settings - Network - Advanced - Por - Fowarding </b>, so I wrote "Name: <i> Apache </i>/ Protocol:<i> TCP</i>/ Host Port:<i> 80</i> /Guest Port:<i> 80 </i>. (iamge below)

 ![15](https://cloud.githubusercontent.com/assets/25640511/25501703/9142bdec-2b8b-11e7-9440-4e286553a15b.png)